vallhund/sopds2026/README.md

 	python3 manage.py sopds_util setconf SOPDS_ROOT_LIB 'Path to the directory with books'
 	python3 manage.py sopds_util setconf SOPDS_LANGUAGE en-EN

+2.4 Launch a one-time scan of the library:

+	python3 manage.py sopds_scanner scan --verbose

+The scan can last from few minutes to several hours depending on your library and machine capabilities.
+Verbose mode lets you see if the scan has been finished succesfully or not.

-2.4 Launch the SCANNER server (optional, required for automated periodic re-scanning of the collection)
+Or, launch the SCANNER server (optional, required for automated periodic re-scanning of the collection)
     Please note that the default settings specify a periodic scan start 2 times a day 12:00 and 0:00.

 	python3 manage.py sopds_scanner start --daemon